DanielMPries/elsa-core/src/templates/templates/ElsaDashboard/README.md

 ```

-Alternatively you can override the configuration path of `ElsaDashboard:ServerUrl` in `_Host.cshtml.cs`.
+Alternatively you can override the configuration path of `Elsa:ServerUrl` in `_Host.cshtml.cs`.

 ## Dependencies